Key Takeaways: Grammar Checker Essentials

 Consider the integration options.
 Do you need a browser extension, a mobile keyboard, a Word plugin, or all three?
 The best grammar checker is the one you'll actually use, which means it needs to work where you write.
 If you draft most content on your phone, a desktop-only tool won't help much.

 Privacy should be a major consideration.
 Some grammar checkers send your text to cloud servers for processing, which means your confidential information passes through their systems.
-Look for tools with clear privacy policies and, ideally, local processing options.
-This is especially important for legal, medical, or business-sensitive writing.
+Look for tools with clear privacy policies and, ideally, local on-device processing.
+This is especially important for legal, medical, or business-sensitive writing — and it's an area where many popular tools still fall short.

 Test the accuracy on your own writing.
 Most grammar checkers offer free trials — use them to run your actual work through the system.
 Check if the suggestions make sense, if it catches errors you commonly make, and if it flags things that aren't actually wrong.
 False positives (marking correct writing as errors) are annoying and waste time.